If this is your first Jenny Clarinet Halloween, you’re in for a real (trick or) treat!

 Movies which feature clarinet in the plot

-- Sleepless (Non ho sonno in Italian, 2001) – In this Dario Argento film, a victim is stabbed to death with a clarinet.
-Death by clarinet certainly sounds like a frightening event, and I believe this scene is just in the uncut version.
+- Sleepless (Non ho sonno in Italian, 2001) – In this Dario Argento film, a victim is stabbed to death with a cor anglais, a distant cousin to the clarinet.
+Death by instrument certainly sounds like a frightening event, and I believe this scene is just in the uncut version.

 - Haunter (2013).
 The star of this film is a ghost in northern Ontario who is aware that she and her entire family are dead, and she’s stuck on an endless loop of the day she was murdered.
 There’s a scene where she practices Peter and the Wolf…but you’ll have to watch the movie to see what happens.